 (d) emissions from marine diesel engines that are solely dedicated to the exploration, exploitation and associated offshore processing of sea-bed mineral resources.

 (4) The requirements of rule 19shall not apply to the use of hydrocarbons that are produced and subsequently used on site as fuel, when approved by the Central Government.

+(5) Unmanned non-self-propelled barges

+The central government may exempt an unmanned non-self-propelled (UNSP) barge from the requirements of rule 6.1 and 7.1 by means of an International Air Pollution Prevention Exemption Certificate for Unmanned Non-self-propelled (UNSP) Barges, for a period not exceeding five years provided that the barge has undergone a survey to confirm that conditions referred to in rule3 (1) (hh) are met.

 Equivalents.— (1) The Central Government may allow any fitting, material, appliance or apparatus to be fitted in a ship or other procedures, alternative fuel oils, or compliance methods used as an alternative to that required by these Rules if such fitting, material, appliance or apparatus or other procedures, alternative fuel oils, or compliance methods are at least as effective in terms of emissions reductions as that required by these Rules, including any of the standards set forth in rules 14 and 15.